 What We Do

 There are a number of elements involved in building a strong personal injury claim.
-At Gregory J. Cannata & Associates, LLP, we know how to bring them all together and develop effective legal strategies and arguments.
+At Cannata, Hendele & Cannata, LLP, we know how to bring them all together and develop effective legal strategies and arguments.
 Our team consults with experts such as accident scene reconstructionists, public transportation authorities, engineers, and medical professionals.
 We also collect vital evidence which may include accident reports, police reports, witness statements, video footage, and other pertinent information.
 Our attorneys have decades of experience in handling complex claims against municipalities and other potentially liable parties.
 We carefully evaluate cases and pursue all potential avenues to help clients get the maximum recovery they need and deserve.

 Contact Us To Schedule A Free Consultation

-Our attorneys at Gregory J. Cannata & Associates are dedicated to helping injured victims and their families hold public transportation agencies and other responsible parties accountable for their actions.
+Our attorneys at Cannata, Hendele & Cannata are dedicated to helping injured victims and their families hold public transportation agencies and other responsible parties accountable for their actions.
 If you have been injured or have lost a loved one due to someone else’s negligence, contact us or call 212-553-9205 to schedule a free, confidential consultation.